 Exploratory visits will only involve campus administrators.
 There should be no contact with any students, including Panhellenic officers or members of the College Panhellenic Extension Committee (other than campus administrators).
-Participation in an exploratory visit should not be a factor or consideration in determining which member organizations are invited to campus to make an extension presentation; therefore, members of the College Panhellenic Extension Committee should not be informed about which organizations did and did not make an exploratory visit.
+Participation in an exploratory visit should not be a factor or consideration in determining which member organizations are invited to campus to make an extension presentation; therefore, members of the College Panhellenic Extension Committee (and did not make an exploratory visit.